Calvonator/Encryption-Playground/README.md

 # Encryption-Playground

-This is a safe space for me to feel comfortable learning how to implement different cipher encryptions.
+This is an area for me to learn how to implement different cipher encryptions.

+Currently only a simple Caesar cipher that gave me the idea to work on more ciphers in the future.